Day 2 After Surgery

 The good news is, day 2 is much easier than day 1.
 By now you should be feeling more "normal".

 Welcome to Day 2 after surgery!
 Each day you will start to feel a bit better.
 You can start drinking nourishing fluids from today.
 The intravenous fluid will be ceased, you've walking around on the ward and the shoulder tip pain should feel a bit better.
-Today is the usual day of discharge from hospital.

 Things to consider before going home: